What does Milka mean?

-Milka \m(i)-lka, mil-ka\ as a name for girls is of Latin, Slavic and Hebrew origin, and the meaning of Milka is "rival; laborious; eager; flattering, hardworking; queen".
-Milka is a form of Emily (Latin): feminine of Emil, from the Latin name Aemilia, feminine form of the old Roman surname Aemilius (probably from aemulus).
+Milka [mil-ka] as a name for girls is of Latin, Slavic and Hebrew origin, and the meaning of Milka is "rival; laborious; eager; flattering, hardworking; queen".
+Milka is an alternate form of Emily (Latin): feminine of Emil.
 Milka is also a derivative of Ilka (Slavic): writer Ilka Chase.
 Milka is also used as a derivative of Malka (Hebrew).

 (female) Micka, Milma, ..

 Milka is an uncommon given name for women but a somewhat popular surname for all people (#89895 out of 150436, Top 60%).
 (2000 U.S. Census)